MSI-integrity/msi-map-microsite/README.md

 # MSI Map Microsite

 ## Steps for development
-- Install gulp and bower with 'npm install -g  gulp bower'
+- Install gulp and bower with `npm install -g  gulp bower`
 - Install dependencies with `npm install && bower install`
 - Build Sass and JS with `npm run build`
 - Run server with `npm start` (access at localhost:3000)